Skip to main content

 (C) When hoisting machines are used on swinging scaffolds, such machines shall be of an approved design.

 (D) The roof irons or hooks shall be of proper size and design, securely installed and anchored.
-Tiebacks of three-quarter-inch manilla rope, or the equivalent, shall serve as an additional means of anchorage, which shall be installed as nearly as possible at right angles to the face of the building and shall be secured to a structurally sound portion of the building.
+Tiebacks of three-quarter inch (nineteen millimeters) manilla rope, or the equivalent, shall serve as an additional means of anchorage, installed as nearly as possible at right angles to the face of the building, and secured to a structurally sound portion of the building.
 When no structurally sound portion of the building permits installation substantially at right angles to the face of the building, two tiebacks shall be used and secured at substantially equal and opposing acute angles to the right angle.
 Where outrigger beams, which shall consist of structural metal, or davits are used, they shall be securely fastened or anchored to the frame or floor system of the building or structure.

 (E) Swinging scaffolds shall be suspended by wire, synthetic fiber, or natural fiber ropes capable of supporting no less than six times the rated load.
 All other components shall be capable of supporting no less than four times the rated load.